infinitydotxyz/fe-pixelscore/README.md

 10. spinner on loading image
 11. on Refresh button, also refresh list if data comes back success? also visibility button

+Lets keep it simple i guess:

+1. Revealed items once made visible stay visible
+2. If revealed but not made visible - we can show this info somewhere (maybe in the cart) saying these items were revealed previously but the revealer(s) chose to keep rank hidden.
+But you have the choice to make ranks public once you pay to reveal.
+We can even show the number of times an item has been revealed previously.
+   re: price differences for reveals - I like that and makes sense

 top 1%, (pixel rank bucket 10)

 .1% of the sorted by rank list (top .1%) 10,000,